Nikon D5300 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the D5300 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5300 and the Panasonic GH5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.